Ask MatchCraft: How Do Google Ad Location Extensions Work?

 - Optional “Latitude Longitude” Feature: Google can’t plot your address on a map?
 No problem.
 Help make it easy for Google by specifying the exact geo-coordinates for them.

 - Updated Reporting: We’ve updated the Campaign Site Link, Address and Phone Extension Report to include new fields like Business Name and Latitude Longitude.

-Our goal: to make it easy peasy to manage AdWords.
+Our goal: to make it easy peasy to manage Google Ads.
 ‘Nuff said, if you have any questions, we’re here to help.